rudderlabs/typewriter/README.md

 ### RudderStack JavaScript SDK

-There are two ways to get started with Rudder-Typer in your browser:
+There are two ways to get started with RudderTyper in your browser:

-#### 1. Using CDN (Snippet)
+#### 1. Using the JavaScript SDK snippet

-- Paste the snippet from the Rudderstack dashboard to your HTML file.
-[Ref](https://www.rudderstack.com/docs/sources/event-streams/sdks/rudderstack-javascript-sdk/quickstart/#using-cdn)
+- Paste the [JavaScript SDK snippet](https://www.rudderstack.com/docs/sources/event-streams/sdks/rudderstack-javascript-sdk/quickstart/#using-cdn) from the RudderStack dashboard to your HTML file.
 - If you use TypeScript, add `@rudderstack/analytics-js` as a dev dependency.

 ```sh
 npm install --save-dev  @rudderstack/analytics-js
 ```

-- Execute the following command to generate a bundle from the RudderTyper client:
+- Run the following command to generate a bundle from the RudderTyper client:

 ```sh
 npx browserify analytics/index.js --standalone rudderTyper >  rudderTyperBundle.js
 ```

-- For TypeScript analytics client, add `tsify` NPM package as a dev dependency and run the following command to generate the bundle:
+- For the TypeScript analytics client, add the NPM package `tsify` as a dependency and run the following command to generate the bundle:

 ```sh
 npx browserify analytics/index.ts -p [ tsify ] --standalone rudderTyper >  rudderTyperBundle.js
 ```

-- Now import your RudderTyper client and send events
+- Import your RudderTyper client and send events, as shown:

 ```html
 <script>